Marshrutka: Marshrutka boom (1992–2000)

 The introduction of market economies greatly changed the supply of transportation to the urban population in the CIS.
 The demand for faster and more versatile public transit came to be fulfilled dramatically, while the demand for the underfunded municipal transportation system dropped; people were willing to pay a premium for better service.
-Although buses (like Ikarus, LAZ, PAZ, RAF, and KAvZ, as well as irregularly imported used minibusses), obtained on a secondary market, had been used by entrepreneurs as a backup on the busiest routes since the early 1990s, it was not until the auto manufacturer GAZ rolled out in 1996 the first mass-produced Russian minibus, GAZelle, that the modern system took shape.
+Although buses (like Ikarus, LAZ, PAZ, RAF, and KAvZ, as well as irregularly imported used minibuses), obtained on a secondary market, had been used by entrepreneurs as a backup on the busiest routes since the early 1990s, it was not until the auto manufacturer GAZ rolled out in 1996 the first mass-produced Russian minibus, GAZelle, that the modern system took shape.

 GAZelle was an instant hit as it was a cheap (around US$8,000), easy-to-repair, and lease-friendly passenger minibus with a capacity of twelve seated passengers.
 Many individual entrepreneurs entered the market, as well as some larger companies.
 At this time, licensing for public transportation in particular was not required.
 The vehicle only had to pass annual safety check-ups, which were relatively easy, since local authorities trusted GAZ cars.
 Moreover, the GAZelle could be easily equipped to run on natural gas.

 During this period, most marshrutkas followed well-established public transit routes.